Cycling Bwlch y Groes, Wales

-Soon we are climbing through a canyon area with dramatic plateaus and hillside formations, particularly on the right side as we climb (view the Foel Y Gordd formation as you enter the canyon area).
+Soon we are climbing through a canyon area with dramatic plateaus and hillside formations, particularly on the right side as we climb.
+You’ll see the Foel Y Gordd formation as you enter the canyon area.

 This is simply a magnificent cycling experience.